Symplectic lattice gauge theories on Grid: approaching the conformal window

 where $P_{\text{tr}} M \equiv M - \mathbb{1}_{N_c} \mathrm{Tr}(M)/N_c$ and $P_{\text{aH}} M \equiv (M-M^\dagger)/2$ are the projectors to its traceless and to its anti-hermitian parts, respectively.
 For $\mathfrak{sp}(2N)$, the projection is instead defined as,

 where

 Notice that $P^{-}_{\text{Sp}}$ returns an anti-hermitian matrix, while $P^{+}_{\text{Sp}}$ projects on a space of hermitian matrices.

 The resympleticisation of gauge links to the $Sp(2N)$ group manifold has also been implemented in Grid.
-The algorithm, described in Ref.~\cite{Bennett:2017kga}, is a modification of the Gram-Schmidt process designed to take into account the condition in Eq.~\eqref{eq:UOmega_equals_OmegaUstar}.
+The algorithm~\cite{Bennett:2017kga} is a modification of the Gram-Schmidt process designed to take into account the condition in Eq.~\eqref{eq:UOmega_equals_OmegaUstar}.
 After normalising the first column of the matrix $U$, the $(N+1)$-th column is set to

 The second column is then obtained by orthonormalisation with respect to both the first and the $N+1$-th column.
 An iteration of this process leads to a $Sp(2N)$ matrix.
 This procedure, performed after every update, prevents the gauge fields from drifting away from the group manifold due to the finite precision of the simulation.